Jefferson Franklin Community Action Corporation

 Studies confirm that pregnant women who enroll in WIC during the early months of pregnancy have fewer low birth weight babies, experience fewer infant deaths, see the doctor earlier in pregnancy and eat healthier.

 WIC is administered in Jefferson County by Jefferson Franklin Community Action Corporation (JFCAC).
-Persons interested in applying or who are in need of more information should contact the JFCAC at 636-789-2686 Option 5.
-WIC clinics are offered at 105 Municipal Drive Hillsboro, MO 63050 on Mondays and Thursdays and at 1818 Lonedell Road Arnold, MO.
+Persons interested in applying or who are in need of more information should contact JFCAC at 636-789-2686 Option 5.
+WIC clinics are offered at 105 Municipal Drive Hillsboro, MO.
+63050 on Mondays and Thursdays and at 1818 Lonedell Road Arnold, MO.
 63050 on Tuesdays and Wednesdays.
-Both locations are open from 8 am to 5:30 pm Monday through Thursday.
+The Hillsboro location is open from 8 am to 5:30 pm on Mondays and Thursdays and the Arnold location is open from 8 am to 5:30 on Tuesdays and Wednesdays.
+Both locations close from noon to one for lunch.
 JFCAC WIC clinics are closed on Fridays and State holidays.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.